Rabios/Rabios/README.md

 - Katana ZERO

 ## Whoa,There is a lot of games,Do you use PC for a long time?

-Yes,From 16 hours to 2 days
+Yeah,From 16 hours to 2 days

 Then i fall asleep LOL :)

 ## Are you still a student?

 Yes,In high school

 That's why i stop using my devices for a certain period of time (Cause of tests,Exams,And anything else related to these)